Labour backbenchers call for ‘meaningful tweaks’ to farm inheritance tax plan

 Mr Smith also suggested an “active farmer test” using Government data to “judge if the land is being put to public use”, and proposed a “clawback” system so the Treasury could charge for the relief if a farmer’s beneficiary sells the land within a short period of time after a death.

-Mr Mundell said: “If we go down the route of requiring farms to be sold to meet inheritance tax demands, farms will not be sold to new family farmers.
+Mr Mundell warned farms “will not be sold to new family farmers”.

 “And in addition to that, they don’t employ anyone.”